 The surge in outdoor dining has contributed to the increase in food waste.
 This is to blame for the increase in rat activity.
 The representative also stated that the organization was concentrating on increasing enforcement and education.
 While pleading with the city’s property owners to help reduce rat-feeding sources.
 Officials and rodent mitigation specialists said that the city isn’t doing enough to reduce the rat population.
 For starters, the Adams administration has reduced plans for composting growth.
 A crucial environmental project that would also lessen on-street rat banquets.

-An early epidemic rule that required large residential structures to containerize their garbage has been dropped by the Department of Sanitation.
+An early epidemic rule required large residential structures to containerize their garbage.
+This has been dropped by the Department of Sanitation.
 Similar efforts to supply containers to companies that depend on independent carters have likewise failed.
 It has long been difficult to quantify the rat problem in New York City, let alone solve it.
 According to one statistical research, the number of above-ground rats is most likely about 2 million.
 Some estimates place the number closer than 250,000.

 Recently, it was revealed that Eric Adams is looking to hire someone to deal with the rat issue.

 Someone who is “slightly bloodthirsty” and devoted to the “wholesale murder” of vermin to lead the city’s war on rats.